Darky-Github/PlusOS/README.md

 ## A better programming experience
 ProgramOS is just too hard and comfusing so we created PlusOS.

+## Devuser Password
+The password for devuser is password

 ## New features
 - Based on Ubuntu
 - Many programming languages preinstalled